Truth and Healing

 Land Justice: FSPA as a Focus Community

-The Nuns and Nones Land Justice Project is an initiative that, together with religious communities and movement partners, creates new land transitions rooted in ecological and racial healing.
+Land Justice Futures is an initiative that, together with religious communities and movement partners, creates new land transitions rooted in ecological and racial healing.
 The Focus Community program is a peer-based cohort of religious communities who are actively exploring a land justice property plan.
 Hosted events include:

 Moving Toward Repair: Boarding Schools and Land Justice, featuring Maka Black Elk and Henry Greengrass